 Write opinion pieces on topics or texts, supporting a point of view with reasons and information.

 Introduce a topic or text clearly, state an opinion, and create an organizational structure in which related ideas are grouped to support the writer's purpose.

 Provide reasons that are supported by facts and details.

 Link opinion and reasons using words and phrases (e.g., for instance, in order to, in addition).

 Provide a concluding statement or section related to the opinion presented.

 Produce clear and coherent writing in which the development and organization are appropriate to task, purpose, and audience.
 (Grade-specific expectations for writing types are defined in standards 1-3 above.)

-With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, editing, rewriting, or trying a new approach.
-(Editing for conventions should demonstrate command of Language standards 1-3 up to and inc...
+With guidance and support from peers and adults, develop and strengthen writing as needed by planning, revising, and editing.
+(Editing for conventions should demonstrate command of Language standards 1-3 up to and including grade 4 here.)